nullieable/Project-1/README.md

 # Project-1
-Lets create a project and try to do something instead of keeping this group empty
+Lets not create a project and instead of keep this group empty